bramvreugd/Domoticz-Resol-VBUS-Plugin/README.md

 * Setup and run resul-vbus library (https://github.com/danielwippermann/resol-vbus).
 * Start  the "json-live-data-server" example
 * Make sure that your Domoticz supports Python plugins (https://www.domoticz.com/wiki/Using_Python_plugins)
 * Make sure http://127.0.0.1:3333/api/v1/live-data/ return a list of values in your browser
+* 127.0.0.1 can be different if you browse from another computer.

 ## Installation